These Fruity Pebbles Popsicles are made with Greek Yogurt and packed with brightly colored crunchy cereal for the perfect summertime treat.

-Because I had bought a box of Fruity Pebbles for those delightful doughnuts I made and then was stuck with half a box and nothing to do.
-And we all know if I ate a Fruity Pebbles breakfast, my stomach would be grumbling about 10 minutes later.
+Because I had bought a box of Fruity Pebbles for those delightful doughnuts I made and then was stuck with half a box and nothing to do with them.
+And we all know if I ate a sugary bowl of Fruity Pebbles for breakfast, my stomach would be grumbling about 10 minutes later.

 You're loading up on protein, calcium, and a little sugary goodness for good measure.
 Nobody can argue with that one.
 And if you have kids?
-They might love you a little bit extra on a day you give them a popsicle with Fruity Pebbles involved.
+They might love you a little bit extra on any day you give them a popsicle with Fruity Pebbles involved.

 The only annoying part is waiting for them to freeze.
 But patience is a virtue and any time I make a frozen treat, I practice it.